kristofa/work-exposure/README.md

 ### Time by work type

 This exporter supports exporting time spent per type of work.
-The different types of work can be defined by you by adding labels to the JIRA issues that look like this: `worktype:<name>`.
+The different types of work can be defined by adding labels to the JIRA issues that look like this: `worktype:<name>`.

 We for example have defined following work types:

    * `worktype:software_development`
    * `worktype:operational_support`
    * `worktype:project_management`
    * ...

+This can be useful to for example find out how much time was spent on planned vs unplanned work.

 #### work type overview summary